 Needless to say, it always ends poorly.
 If you never remove ’em, contact lenses dry up and get itchy and eventually fall out on their own.
-After six or so months of dating someone, I’ll wake up one morning and realize that I haven’t spent single a day alone in my head for who knows how long, and I’ll look at the guy and my googly eyes will malfunction, or maybe they slipped off while I slept.
+After six or so months of dating someone, I’ll wake up one morning and realize that I haven’t spent a single day alone in my head for who knows how long, and I’ll look at the guy and my googly eyes will malfunction, or maybe they slipped off while I slept.
 Then I become quiet, depressed, irritable—but I’ll be too scared of the idea of being alone to end it, so I’ll stay, and pretend.
 Poor boys.
 I feel bad for all the souls I’ve swallowed.
 I think that I wear males out.
 Finally, things fall apart.
 We break up.
 And then the panic sets in.
 Panic: the feeling of being so excruciatingly terrified of being alone in this world and not knowing how I am supposed to live—how I am supposed to get by, day by day, and stand on my own two feet and walk through this world and live a life—on my own?
 It’s the feeling of having cried and cried and cried and cried until there are no more tears inside to cry and then I feel shaky and worn out and it hurts to move and my body feels all ticklish and shaky and I move through the world in a daze and I don’t know how people do this, how do they live?
 How do they walk and smile and nod and talk and just survive and be a person?
 HOW DO YOU DO THAT?
 That is what it feels like.
 It feels too hard.
 And so I set my eyes on another dude and put those googly eyes back on and lose myself by focusing all my energy on loving him.
 That way I can avoid for another little-under-a-year having to learn how to be a person on my own.
 And then the cycle begins again…

 Things have changed a lot in the year since I wrote that first Rookie essay.
 One of the biggest changes is that believe it or not, I don’t want a boyfriend anymore.
 I would actually rather be alone.
 Yes, the big petrifying lonely feeling still sweeps over me more often than I’d like, but I’m all right with that now, and I want to learn how to navigate this world on my own.